canonical/postgresql-k8s-operator/docs/explanation/logs.md

 ## Optional logs

-If S3 backups are enabled, Pgbackrest logs would be located in `/var/log/pgbackrest` in the `postgresql` container:
+If S3 backups are enabled, PgBackRest logs would be located in `/var/log/pgbackrest` in the `postgresql` container:
 ```text
 > ls -alh /var/log/pgbackrest/
 total 24K